 To save and share interview results, you can download a PDF report from the IDE.
 You have the option to anonymize the report by hiding the candidate’s name, a useful practice for reducing bias in your hiring.
 It’s also possible to download interview data in bulk from the Interview dashboard.

 With that, you should be ready to use CodeSignal Interview to expand your team and improve the quality of the interview experience for both candidates and interviewers!
-If you aren’t yet using CodeSignal’s other solutions to streamline technical skill screening, be sure to check out CodeSignal Pre-Screen and Tech Screen today.
+If you aren’t yet using other CodeSignal solutions to streamline technical skill screening, be sure to check out CodeSignal Pre-Screen today.